 The Protection of Minors Compliance Process

-- complete the registration of your program or activity with the University, and
+- complete the registration of your Program with the university, and

 - learn about appropriate training that is required.